-The Royal Oak Community Coalition (ROCC) is a grass-roots 501c3 organization that seeks to create sustainable community systems that curb illegal access and reduce use of alcohol, tobacco, and other drugs.
+The Royal Oak Community Coalition (ROCC) is a grass-roots 501c3 organization seeking to create sustainable systems that curb illegal access and reduce use of alcohol, nicotine, and other drugs.
 Substance abuse is a complex social and health problem that requires community wide solutions.

 Who We Are

-Established in 1983, the Royal Oak Community Coalition (formerly known as the Royal Oak Prevention Coalition) has grown from humble beginnings of 9 close knit volunteers to an organization licensed by the State of Michigan Department of Community Health, receiving federal funding and county funding, employing three part-time staff members, two independent consultants, governed by 15 elected board members, with over 160 organizational sponsors, project partners and active volunteers, all who contribute annually their time, energy and dedication to achieve a dynamic and powerful organization serving Royal Oak and beyond.
+Established in 1983, the Royal Oak Community Coalition has grown from humble beginnings as a small group of close-knit volunteers to a dynamic organization serving Royal Oak and beyond.
+Now licensed by the State of Michigan Department of Community Health, the ROCC receives federal and county funding, and employs part-time staff, independent consultants, project partners and active volunteers, all of whom contribute invaluable time and energy to our cause.